quanterall/HaskellMaterials/misc/syntax.md

 -- We can link to other pieces of documentation: "Data.String".
-This will link to the "Data.String" -- module that we have in scope, which means we get up-to-date documentation based on our actual -- dependencies. value :: String value = "String value"
+This will link to the "Data.String" -- module that we have in scope, which means we get up-to-date documentation based on our actual -- dependencies.
+--
+-- We can also put examples in our documentation:
+--
+-- >>> value
+-- "String value"
+value :: String
+value = "String value"